abhijit-c/LatinTranslations/Georgics/src/book4.md

-      For I recall that under the towers of a Spartan citadel, where the dark Galaesus waters the golden cultivated land, I saw an old Corycian man, who had a few jugerum of having been abandoned country, those (are) not fertile for young bulls nor opportune for grain fields nor convinient for wine.
+      For I recall that under the towers of a Spartan citadel, where the dark Galaesus waters the golden cultivated land, I saw an old Corycian man, who had a few jugerum of abandoned country, those (are) not fertile for young bulls nor opportune for grain fields nor convinient for wine.

 | *hic rarum tamen in dumis olus albaque circum* 130
 | *lilia verbenasque premens vescumque papaver*